codeboy47/Netflix-movies-and-tv-shows-clustering/README.md

 # Netflix-movies-and-tv-shows-clustering
-Analyzing the dataset consisting of tv shows and movies available on Netflix.
-Also clustering similar content by matching text-based features.
+Netflix is the world’s largest on-demand internet streaming media and online DVD movie rental service provider.
+The dataset consists of TV shows and movies available on Netflix.
+The given objective is to cluster similar content by matching text-based features.